 Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 The PCV 13 vaccine protects against 13 types of pneumococcal bacteria.
 The vaccine is approved by Health Canada.

 The PCV 13 vaccine is provided free as part of your child’s routine immunizations.
 Call your health care provider to make an appointment.

 Who should get the PCV 13 vaccine?

-The PCV 13 vaccine is given as a series of 3 doses.
-Children get the 1st dose at 2 months of age, the 2nd at 4 months, and the 3rd at 12 months.
+The PCV 13 vaccine is given to babies as a series of 3 doses.
+The first dose is given at 2 months of age, the second at 4 months, and the third at 12 months.
 The vaccine is given at the same time as other childhood immunizations.

 |PCV 13 Vaccine||Child’s Age at Immunization|